jcarterlab/Cast-Away/README.md

 # Cast-Away

-Seeks to determine the affect of being landlocked on economic development through the use of multiple regression analysis.
+Seeks to determine the affect of being landlocked on economic development through multiple regression analysis.